 - Unknown: The agent is in an unknown state.
 The typically means the agent has lost connection to without being stopped, for example due to networking issues.

 - When the agent status shows Running, it’s ready to use.
-It can be selected in the Agent drop-down when you create a new Streaming pipeline, as long as a pipeline is not already assigned.
+It can be selected in the Runner drop-down when you create a new Streaming pipeline, as long as a pipeline is not already assigned.